 In addition, meetings of the Committee shall be open and such persons attending the meeting by reason of this paragraph shall not be able to address the meeting unless requested or allowed to do so by the SVG Chair.

 Paragraph 5.3.4 will not apply where the meeting or any part thereof is to be in closed session.
-The meeting shall be in closed session where the SVG Chair considers that is it not appropriate (having regard to the principles set out in Section B3.3 or on the grounds of commercial sensitivity in relation to any person or Party) for such matter to be considered in open session, or in the case of confidential matters which are or have been considered by correspondence.
+The meeting shall be in closed session where the SVG Chair considers that it is not appropriate (having regard to the principles set out in Section B3.3 or on the grounds of commercial sensitivity in relation to any person or Party) for such matter to be considered in open session, or in the case of confidential matters which are or have been considered by correspondence.

 Quorum